+While the regional traffic impact fee has now been adopted, increasing travel demand juxtaposed with the state and federal government contributing less towards major freeway and highway projects have continued the gap between transportation needs and funding availability.
 Unfortunately, the disparity between critical transportation needs and funding opportunities, and the integral ties to the economic vitality of Placer County has not changed.
 Meanwhile, the very legitimate public concerns about traffic congestion and pavement conditions are getting even worse.

 Our charge is to regroup and redouble our efforts to provide the public with more information about the planning and funding challenges involved in addressing our critical transportation needs.
-Enhanced and creative efforts to provide that kind of outreach and information is a key to the success of our Funding Strategy efforts moving forward.
+Enhanced and creative efforts to provide that kind of outreach and information is a key to the success of our Regional Transportation Funding Program efforts moving forward.

-- Working with consultant, coordinate and facilitate outreach efforts July 2019 June 2020 - Develop and provide informational materials and fact sheets on transportation needs and funding to interested parties, including community and business groups, and the general public.
-July 2019 June 2020 - Obtain feedback from the public on the transportation needs, funding, and options through multiple sources, including web-based media and surveys Ongoing - Monitor and evaluate proposals to change and/or augment state transportation funding programs as they affect Placer County projects and local funding strategies Ongoing - Continue to identify opportunities to leverage state and federal dollars to enhance local transportation funding efforts Ongoing - Continue to update and refine the Regional Transportation Funding Strategy, including opportunities, needs, and constraints July 2019 June 2020 - Investigate opportunities for innovative funding, such as a public-private partnership for specialized transit services, Placer Parkway, I-80 improvements, and other potential candidate projects Ongoing
+- Develop and provide informational materials and fact sheets on transportation needs and funding to interested parties, including community and business groups, and the general public.
+July 2020 June 2021 - Continue to identify opportunities to leverage state and federal dollars to enhance local transportation funding efforts Ongoing - Continue to update and refine the Regional Transportation Funding Program, including opportunities, needs, and constraints July 2020 June 2021 - Investigate opportunities for innovative funding, such as bonding and public-private partnership for specialized transit services, Placer Parkway, I-80 improvements, and other potential candidate projects Ongoing